michael2012z/BitBible/markdown/KJV/files/Exod.md

 7. But against any of the children of Israel shall not a dog move his tongue, against man or beast: that ye may know how that the Lord doth put a difference between the Egyptians and Israel.

 8. And all these thy servants shall come down unto me, and bow down themselves unto me, saying, Get thee out, and all the people that follow thee: and after that I will go out.
-And he went out from Pharaoh in a great anger.that follow…: Heb. that is at thy feeta great…: Heb. heat of anger
+And he went out from Pharaoh in a great anger.

 9. And the Lord said unto Moses, Pharaoh shall not hearken unto you; that my wonders may be multiplied in the land of Egypt.